-At Eling Infants we believe that all children can enjoy and be successful in mathematics.
-We encourage the children to become confident independent learners who show a positive attitude towards maths and understand how it is used in everyday life, which will hopefully lead to them to a lifelong love of mathematics and becoming active problem solvers.
+At Eling Infants it is our intent that all children can enjoy and be successful in mathematics.
+We encourage the children to become confident independent learners who show a positive attitude towards maths and understand how it is used in everyday life, which will hopefully prepare them for their next stage of learning and lead them to a lifelong love of mathematics and becoming active problem solvers.

 We believe that mathematics provides learners with powerful ways to describe, analyse and change the world.
 Children can experience a sense of awe and wonder as they solve a problem for the first time, discover a better solution and make links between different areas of mathematics.

 Mathematics is the means of looking at the patterns that make up our world and the intricate and beautiful ways in which they are constructed and realised.
 The language of mathematics is international, the subject transcends cultural boundaries and its importance is universally recognised.
 Put simply mathematics helps us to understand and change the World.